-- Illegal Logging Prohibition Act 2012 (Act) - Contains a general prohibition on processing domestically grown raw logs in Australia. - Sets out offences and civil penalty provisions which require processors to conduct due diligence prior to processing. - Allows the department to conduct assessments, audits and issue Requirement to Give Information and Produce Documents notices to assess your compliance with the due diligence requirements. - Illegal Logging Prohibition Rules 2024 (Rules) - Details the specific due diligence requirements set out in the Act.
+- Illegal Logging Prohibition Act 2012 (Act) - Contains a general prohibition on processing domestically grown raw logs in Australia. - Sets out offences and civil penalty provisions which require processors to conduct due diligence prior to processing. - Allows the department to conduct audits and issue Request for Information notices to assess your compliance with the due diligence requirements. - Illegal Logging Prohibition Rules 2024 (Rules) - Details the specific due diligence requirements set out in the Act.